Transgenerational trauma: Treatment

 Other less conventional modalities of therapy have also been found useful in addressing the negative impact of transgenerational trauma.
 Music therapy has been found to be an effective form of treatment for those who have witnessed or experienced a traumatic event.
 For example, music therapy has been successfully implemented with military personnel, traumatized refugees, and Holocaust survivors.
 Specifically, analytic music therapy (AMT) was found to be effective in facilitating a degree of healing through self-exploration that mitigates the negative impact of transgenerational trauma.
-Movement and dance therapy was also found to be effective in reducing trauma held within the body and its subsequent negative effects.
-Specifically, this therapy modality allows the therapist to directly decipher specific movement patterns and determine how to challenge any identified negative cognitive patterns.
-For example, experiences of trauma may be reflected in the particular movements of a client.
-Within these movement patterns, the therapist can interpret a client's means of emotional coping and work towards cultivating better emotion regulation through creative expression.
+Trauma healing stories have been suggested as a form of therapy.

 Outside the treatment modalities described, several tools and techniques were also found to be helpful in bringing awareness to the effects of transgenerational trauma, as well as decreasing its psychological impact.
 For example, the Transgenerational Script Questionnaire (TSQ) has been used to compliment psychotherapy sessions as a means of helping to develop consciousness of both the internal and external family system.
 The TSQ targets transgenerational scripts, which are unconscious systemic patterns that persist in families and groups, and are perpetuated through emotions, beliefs, and behaviors.
 These scripts are then used to explore a client's implicit and explicit perceptions about their family dynamic and system.
 In using the TSQ, the clinician can guide the client to separate their ancestors' experiences from their own.
 In more complex cases of intergenerational trauma, the Transgenerational Trauma and Resilience Genogram (TTRG) can help guide clinicians to better understand and assess the impact of such trauma.
 The TTRG targets the various components that contribute to the maintenance of transgenerational trauma by implementing an ecosystemic view of trauma, as well as attention to specific sociopolitical concerns.
 The TTRG maps out the family unit, marking those who have experienced trauma and their experience, as well as relationships between individuals, and patterns of functioning.
 This process allows for clinicians to better assess the origins and maintaining factors of an individual's experience of transgenerational trauma, which ultimately contributes to a more comprehensive conceptualization of treatment.